 These are just a few of the several biases (see Cognitive biases) that can cause us to feel much more confident about our beliefs than is valid or helpful.

 Assuming that the confidence you want will serve you rather than trip you up...

-First is the confidence of predicted skill or results.
+First is the confidence of a predicted skill or result

 “I am confident I can finish washing the dishes within ten minutes.”

 “I am confident my aunt will accept my invitation.”